lliam-mcbean/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## Summary

+Overall this was a good exercise in learning most of the prodominent features of express and server side Node.js.

+EJS is a good language to be aware of and is i nice introduction into component based web frameworks.

+Hashing is a rabbit hole I would love to go down when i have more time.
+I am really fascinated by how the algorithms are working under the hood (although it might be way over my head)

+cookie sessions and working with user IDs to log people in was a completely new experience for me and I am really glad to understand the core principles.